rng-guy/NFSMWBartender/README.md

 * The unedited configuration files for this feature set use the game's vanilla values.

+* You can disable this entire feature set by deleting all of its configuration files.

 * You can disable any feature of this set by deleting the file containing its parameters.
 Bug fixes, however, don't have parameters and are tied to specific files implicitly instead.

 * To disable the two Heat-level fixes, delete all configuration files of this feature set.